Writing has the power to make or break a career and to enhance or undermine a leader’s reputation.

 There are many forms of writing at work – emails, long reports, presentations, speeches, blogs and memos – and each requires slightly different skills.
 But the principles of good writing remain the same.
 Good writing is good writing.
 Full stop.
-We should bear in mind the deceptively simple advice of Victorian poet and critic, Matthew Arnold, who said, "Have something to say and say it well.”
+We should bear in mind the deceptively simple advice of Victorian poet and critic Matthew Arnold, who said, “Have something to say and say it well.”

 One of the problems with some business writing is that there may be no need for it to exist in the first place.
 This is especially true with emails when it might be better to pick up the phone or walk over to someone’s desk instead.

-But when we do need to put pen to paper, here are some key tips make sure we write as clearly and effectively as we can.
+But when we do need to put pen to paper, here are some key tips to make sure we write as clearly and effectively as we can.

 How to write well: 8 practical tips